 A program of study (POS) is a plan for completing your degree and a requirement of the PhD Program.
-Submitting your POS form(s) is considered a milestone within the program and must be completed by end of Fall term your second year.
+Submitting your POS forms is considered a milestone within the program and must be completed by end of Fall term your second year.

 The POS defines the courses you plan to take as a graduate student; who is on your graduate committee; and if you are completing a minor and/or an option.
-Separate POS forms must be filed for the Master's degree and PhD, and the SPS PhD program requires submission to the Graduate School by the end of Fall term of your second year).
+Separate POS forms must be filed for the MS and PhD.
 Visit the Graduate School webpage on the Program of Study for additional guidance.